EJF Keynote at the South Carolina Society of Health-System Pharmacists (SCSHP) 2026 Annual Meeting

 (4) qualifies by

-(A) retaking and passing the examinations required in 12 AAC 52.090(a);
+(A) retaking and passing the examination required under 12 AAC 52.090(a); or

-(B) providing verification that the applicant has continually practiced pharmacy in another state under alicense issued by the authority of that state for the period that the license has been expired, and by meeting the requirements of 12 AAC 52.090(a) (2); for purposes of AS 08.80.147 and this subparagraph, an applicant has continually practiced pharmacy if the pharmacist has actively practiced pharmacy in the other state for at least six months during each year that the license in this state was expired; or
+license issued by the authority of that state for the period that the license has been lapsed; for purposes of AS 08.80.147 and this subparagraph, an applicant has continually practiced pharmacy if the pharmacist has actively practiced pharmacy in the other state for at least six months during each year that the license in the state was lapsed; and

-12 AAC 52.325.
+AS 08.80.005 AS 08.80.147” “12 AAC 52.325.
 CONTINUING EDUCATION REQUIREMENTS FOR PHARMACY TECHNICIANS.

 (a) Except as provided in (c) of this section, an applicant for renewal of a pharmacy technician license shall certify that, during the concluding licensing period, the applicant